llpeterson/e2e/rpc.md

 mechanism, which is to say, gRPC supports four different request/reply
 patterns:

-1. Simple RPC: The cient sends a single request message and the server responds with a single reply message.
+1. Simple RPC: The client sends a single request message and the server responds with a single reply message.

 2. Server Streaming RPC: The client sends a single request message and